teunbrand/legendry/README.md

   theme(axis.line = element_line())
 ```

-The gguidance package offers a selection of what it calls ‘complete
+The legendry package offers a selection of what it calls ‘complete
 guides’.
 These complete guides can just be drop-in replacement of
 regular guides, which you can specify using ggplot2’s `guides()`
 function or using the `guide` argument in scales.
 In the example below,